Path dependence: Railway track gauges

-The standard gauge of railway tracks is another example of path dependence which explains how a seemingly insignificant event or circumstance can change the choice of technology over the long run despite contemporary knowhow showing such a choice to be inefficient.
+The standard gauge of railway tracks is another example of path dependence which explains how a seemingly insignificant event or circumstance can change the choice of technology over the long run despite contemporary know-how showing such a choice to be inefficient.

 More than half the world's railway gauges are 4 ft 8+1/2 in, known as standard gauge, despite the consensus among engineers being that wider gauges have increased performance and speed.
 The path to the adoption of the standard gauge began in the late 1820s when George Stephenson, a British engineer, began work on the Liverpool and Manchester Railway.
 His experience with primitive coal tramways resulted in this gauge width being copied by the Liverpool and Manchester Railway, then the rest of Great Britain, and finally by railroads in Europe and North America.

 There are tradeoffs involved in the choice of rail gauge between the cost of constructing a line (which rises with wider gauges) and various performance metrics, including maximum speed, low center of gravity (desirable, especially in double-stack rail transport).
 While the attempts with Brunel gauge, a significantly broader gauge failed, the widespread use of Iberian gauge, Russian gauge and Indian gauge, all of which are broader than Stephenson's choice, show that there is nothing inherent to the 1435 mm gauge that led to its global success.
-Similarly, lines narrower than Stephenson's choice were often built in sparsely-populated mountainous areas or where passenger and freight revenue was not expected to be sufficient to cover the cost of a mainline railway built to more expensive standards.
-Some countries have or had all or most of their railway network built to narrow gauges, including Japan (Cape gauge), parts of the Balkans (Bosnian gauge), South Africa (Cape gauge) or Bolivia (meter gauge).

-In the 20th and 21st centuries when the break of gauge problem was seen as increasingly undesirable, several countries regauged existing railways to standard 1435 mm gauge, but in some countries such as in India – mostly due to path dependence – it was decided to regauge narrow gauge lines to Indian gauge rather than standard gauge.